 4. Implement the Process

-Now everyone is trained on what you expect them to do, the risk management approach can be implemented.
+Now everyone is trained on what you expect them to do, the approach can be implemented.
 All projects should adopt whatever systems, tools and processes you have specified and should start using them.

 Make sure training materials, templates and documentation are easily accessible.
 You could store them on the intranet, in your collaboration tools, or link to them from your project management software tools.

 Support people as they use the process for the first few times, and answer questions.

 5. Review and Report

 As with all processes, it’s sensible to review and make improvements as you go.
 Look at what is working and what project teams are struggling with.
 Tweak the process using the feedback received from the teams.
 For example, they may want to change the way that categories of risk are displayed in your enterprise project management software.